NeighborWorks Foreclosure Hotline 800-995-HOPE

 Foreclosure Response podcast series

-Through this series of twelve interviews, experts on various facets of foreclosure—from neighborhood impacts to loan modifications to new strategies—engage listeners in understanding problems and advancing solutions.
+Through this series of 12 interviews, experts on various facets of foreclosure—from neighborhood impacts to loan modifications to new strategies—engage listeners in understanding problems and advancing solutions.

 Freddie Mac Foreclosure Prevention Workshops for Consumers